Still Ignorant

 Still Ignorant is a live album by American thrash metal band Sacred Reich.
-It was released in November 1997 via Metal Blade Records and follows the band's fourth studio album, Heal, the previous year.
+It was released on November 11, 1997, via Metal Blade Records and follows the band's fourth studio album, Heal, the previous year.

 The album sees the return of original drummer, Greg Hall, after an absence of six years; Dave McClain had left to join Machine Head.
 This was their last recording before their split in 2000 and reunion in 2006.

 Track listing

 All tracks written by Phil Rind, unless stated otherwise.